brandstrat-sas/omldeploytool/ansible/README.md

 another directory is generated with the timestamp date and there inside are the asterisk custom and override files.

 ![Diagrama deploy backup](./png/deploy-backup.png)

+>  Note: the unique numeric identifier forming the filename string of the database backup file is the value we should use when assigning it to the parameter: restore_file_timestamp: *restore_file_timestamp: 1681319391*

 # Upgrades :arrows_counterclockwise:  <a name="upgrades"></a>